springinpractice/sip-blog/source/_posts/2013-10-09-generating-json-error-object-responses-with-spring-web-mvc.markdown

         ... other handlers for other exceptions ...
     }

 The important pieces here are `@ControllerAdvice` (which derives from `@Controller`, so we can component scan it), `ResponseEntityExceptionHandler` (provides the `handleExceptionInternal()` method), and `@ExceptionHandler` annotation. `@ExceptionHandler` accepts an array of match exceptions, and then its implementation builds the JSON error object, which here involves custom `ErrorResource` and `FieldErrorResource` beans that can be whatever we want to display to the client.
 Finally we pass response-related information to `handleExceptionInternal()`, where the error object ends up as the response body.
+Here we're using "Unprocessable Entity" (HTTP 422), a WebDAV extension to HTTP, since "Bad Request" (HTTP 400) is for syntactic rather than semantic errors.
+(See [HTTP Status Codes For Invalid Data: 400 vs. 422](http://www.bennadel.com/blog/2434-HTTP-Status-Codes-For-Invalid-Data-400-vs-422.htm) by Ben Nadel for more information.)

 Again in the interest of completeness, here are the error objects I'm using.
 These are just examples of what's possible; choose error representations that fit your needs.
 First, the top-level error object: